 He processed seismic data for the Alaska Volcano Observatory; analyzed snowmelt and seawater samples at the International Arctic Research Center; was a staff research analyst for the Alaska Mental Health Board and the Advisory Board on Alcohol and Drug Abuse; studied student enrollment patterns for the University of Alaska’s instutional research office; and taught college statistics courses.

 After leaving Alaska he worked for the Idaho National Laboratory, supporting research efforts in nuclear energy, biofuels, and electric vehicles, before retreating to the peace and quiet of rural Montana to concentrate on establishing his own consulting business.
+Since May 2017 he has also been Director of Institutional Research at Flathead Valley Community College.

 Outside of the office, he is a classical violinist and composer, and one of the most accomplished bridge players and teachers in the Northwest.